Unexpected Diagnosis, Exceptional Outcome

 Your primary care physician or cardiologist can refer you to the program.

 Most insurance policies cover a portion of the cost of this program.

 Personalized treatment plans complement the medical and surgical care that our patients receive.
-Our team regularly communicates with each patient's physician throughout the program.

-    Under the direct supervision of the program medical director, an exercise physiologist and cardiac rehabilitation nurse design a personal program of cardiovascular exercise and muscle conditioning for each patient.
+Exercise: Under the direct supervision of the program medical director, an exercise physiologist and cardiac rehabilitation nurse design a personal program of cardiovascular exercise and muscle conditioning for each patient.
 Exercise sessions are closely monitored and include a cardiovascular aerobic workout, strength training and flexibility segments.

-    Our clinical counselor talks to patients about their stress patterns and helps them develop tools for reducing stress and supporting behavioral change.
+Stress Management: Our clinical counselor talks to patients about their stress patterns and helps them develop tools for reducing stress and supporting behavioral change.

 Cardiac Rehabilitation Orientation

 New patients are encouraged to attend an orientation session and tour our facility.

 Most participants complete the program within 12 weeks, although the duration of the program varies according to your goals, your medical condition and your insurance coverage.
 Classes are available to accommodate most schedules.
 Most participants attend cardiac rehabilitation sessions three times per week which include exercise and a relaxation period or education class.